Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 notepad c:\windows\system32\drivers\etc\hosts

-That will open the file in Notepad for you to make any changes.
+That will open the file in Notepad for editing.

-Steps to open the hosts file for editing on a Windows computer
+Steps to open the hosts file for editing in Windows

 3. Edit the file and save the changes